-The first thing to do is to think about the story behind your business.
+In the final phase, you can develop the messaging that will communicate everything you’ve established in the right way.
+It won’t do any good to define the foundation of your brand and clarify these things if you can’t communicate that to other easily.
+Think about the story behind your business.
 Why did you start your business?
 How did you get to where you are today?
 You have a unique perspective because of your story.
 Even if you do the same thing that 1,000 other people do, you do it differently because it’s you.
 Your journey and your story make your business unique.
 Use that to your advantage when figuring out how to position your business and establish your mission.

 You also need to think about what sets you apart from your competitors.
 Your specific journey is the biggest differential, but there are other things you do differently too.
 Determine what it is that makes you special and how you can set yourself apart.
 Find that one thing that makes you stand out from the crowd and hone in on it.

 These things will help you clearly define your brand strategy and purpose which will give you all the clarity and focus you need to elevate your brand.
 All it takes is some dedicated time to think through these things and write out a well-defined strategy.